Jeongsoo-dev/Capstone_4500/README.md

 1. ESP32 receives pitch and roll angles via WebSocket.

-2.Converts angles to target actuator lengths using inverse kinematics.
+2. Converts angles to target actuator lengths using inverse kinematics.

 3. Smoothly moves each actuator using velocity-limited interpolation.